 The footpath crossed a stream on a bridge and then headed over flat moorland.
 Just before it hit the shoreline, it took a sharp left and, passing a house, emerged at the end of a public road.

-This was the eastern end of Broadford Bay and this also of Broadford.
+This was the eastern end of Broadford Bay and thus also of Broadford.
 Specifically, it was Waterloo (Achad a’ Chùirn, ‘cairn field’) whose English name reflects that this expansion of Broadford was built in the early 19th century by and for veterans of the Napoleonic Wars.

 Home of Drambuie